Baloo: TaleSpin (1990–1991)

-In the 1990 Disney animated TV series TaleSpin, Baloo (voiced by Ed Gilbert) is the main character of the series and is based primarily on the character from Disney's The Jungle Book, but he wears a flight cap and a yellow shirt.
-He's also more humanoid in appearance as he has four-fingered hands opposed his Jungle Book rendition's claws.
+In the 1990 Disney animated TV series TaleSpin, Baloo (voiced by Ed Gilbert) is the main character of the series and is based primarily on the character from Disney's The Jungle Book, but he wears a flight cap and a khaki shirt.
+He's also more humanoid in appearance as he has four-fingered hands as opposed to his Jungle Book rendition's claws.
 He has an easy-going and cheeky personality just like the Jungle Book version.
 Although juvenile, scruffy, directionless, and a slacker, he is also an excellent pilot and capable of dangerous aerial maneuvers.
 He flies a cargo plane called the Sea Duck.
 He will also bravely come to the aid of people in need of help.
-Some of his mannerisms survive from The Jungle Book, including his nickname of "Papa Bear", he also calls his young sidekick, Kit Cloudkicker "Little Britches" much like he did Mowgli.
+Some of his mannerisms survive from The Jungle Book, including his nickname of "Papa Bear", and he also calls his young sidekick, Kit Cloudkicker "Little Britches" much like he did to Mowgli.